neilnelson/caffe_memory_test/chart_100_per_second.md

-### Caffe memory leak test procedure - Obtain chart of memory used by a Caffe mnist run using 100 per second observations.
+### Caffe memory leak test procedure

+## Obtain a chart of memory used by a Caffe mnist run using 100 per second observations.

 author: Neil Nelson
 date: 04/26/2016